-You can type the website address into the search bar at the top of the page if you know it (i.e. www.facebook.com).
+You can type the website address into the search bar at the top of the page if you know it (e.g. www.facebook.com).
 This will take you straight there.

-If you don't know the website you want to go to, you can type the information/keyword into the same search bar.
-This will generate results on the internet based on what you've searched.
+If you don't know the website you want to go to, you can type the information or keyword into the same search bar.
+This will generate results based on what you've typed.

-In any internet search, links to websites will show up in a blue font and will take you to the website when you press/click on them.
+In any internet search, links to websites will show up in a blue font and will take you to the website when you press or click on them.